FREQUENTLY ASKED QUESTIONS

 How do I get a printed copy of Exor financial reports?

-Exor financial reports from 2016 are available for download at Financial Results.
+Exor's financial reports from 2016 are available at Financial Results.

-For financial reports prior to 2009, please refer to the IFI Archive and the IFIL Archive.
+Financial reports prior to 2009, are available at IFI Archive and IFIL Archive.

-Please note that Exor follows a sustainable print policy and no printed copies are available for shipping via postal mail from our offices.
+Please note that Exor follows a sustainable print policy and no printed copies are available for shipping.

-Who are the sell-side analysts covering the Exor stock?
+Who are the sell-side analysts covering the Exor shares?

 How do I contact Exor Investor Relations?